-Scrutiny Committee - Rules of Procedure 11.
+11. Scrutiny Committee - Rules of Procedure

-11.1 Arrangements for the Scrutiny Committee
+Arrangements for the Scrutiny Committee 11.1

-The Council will appoint a Scrutiny Committee to have responsibility for the discharge the Council's scrutiny functions under the Local Government Act 2000 with the exception of health matters, and education and children's services matters.
+The Council will appoint a Scrutiny Committee to have responsibility for the discharge the Council's scrutiny functions under the Local Government Act 2000 with the exception of health matters.